Home » Repurposed Furniture » Shutters Repurposed into Bookshelf

 Voila!
 Screws are in, and they pulled the top right down.

-A quick clamp comes in handy when you work alone
+A quick clamp comes in handy when you work alone.

 How to attach shelves to repurposed shutters bookcase

-In this picture you can see the pocket hole that put the boards together, and in the back left corner you can see that I used a double hole to attach the shelf to the back of the shutter.
+In this picture, you can see the pocket hole that put the boards together, and in the back left corner, you can see that I used a double hole to attach the shelf to the back of the shutter.

-Fill visible pocket holes before painting
+Fill visible pocket holes before painting.

-Add trim molding to top of bookcase
+Add trim molding to the top of the bookcase.

-Blue Bookcase made from Repurposed Shutters
+Blue Bookcase made from Upcycled Shutters

 After many coats of paint.